 Posted on March 12, 2014

-During the first appointment I will ask a number of questions to make a diagnosis of your main complaint and to get an overall picture of your health.
+Then, during the first appointment I will ask lots of questions to make a complete diagnosis of your main complaint and to get an overall picture of your health.
 I will then take a look at your tongue and feel your pulses and carry out an examination of any external physical complaints.

 Follow-up sessions will involve a discussion of your progress along with the appropriate treatment for that time.

-You will feel a difference after your first acupuncture treatment but to see a permanent shift in your health you will need to complete a course of treatment.
+This is dependent on a number of factors.
+You will feel a difference after your first acupuncture treatment and after each treatment, but to see a permanent shift in your health you will need to complete a course of treatment.

-For basic acute conditions you should see a significant improvement after 6 treatments.
+As a general rule, for basic acute conditions you should see a significant improvement after 4-6 treatments.